-Allosteric modulators are an emerging class of small molecule drugs which have the potential to be more specific and confer significant therapeutic advantages over conventional non-allosteric molecules and may offer an improved therapeutic approach to conventional "orthosteric" small molecule or biological drugs.
-Addex allosteric modulator drug discovery platform targets receptors and other proteins that are recognized as essential for therapeutic intervention – the Addex pipeline was generated from this pioneering allosteric modulator drug discovery platform.
+Allosteric modulators offer several potential advantages over conventional non-allosteric molecules and may offer an improved therapeutic approach to conventional "orthosteric" small molecule or biological drugs.
+Addex's allosteric modulator drug discovery platform targets receptors and other proteins that are recognized as essential for therapeutic intervention.

-Founded in 2002, Addex is headquartered in Geneva and listed on the SIX Swiss Stock Exchange under the trading symbol ADXN since 2007, and on the NASDAQ exchange also under the trading symbol ADXN since 2020.
+Addex was founded in 2002, headquartered in Geneva, Switzerland and listed on the SIX Swiss Stock Exchange under the trading symbol ADXN since 2007, and on the NASDAQ exchange also under the trading symbol ADXN since 2020.